ChristopherChinia/CuisineDeli-client/README.md

 ********
 ## SetUp Instruction
-Run this command to get the backend started:
+Run this command to get the frontend started:
 ```sh
 3. In a new terminal,run `npm install` in your terminal.
 4. Then, run `npm start`.
 This will run your React app on port `3000`.